anon-blue/anon.blue/README.txt

 ung warthog
 This is the empty feeling that night brinhgs aaasdk1423                      hhh hhhhhhhhhh   hh   hhhh             hhhhhhh              hh       hhhh
-                                              This is the full feeling that morn ing brings
+                                              This moonhe full feeling that morn ing brings
                                                                    hhhhhh